 All articles prior to 2019 are also available for users to read, download, copy, distribute, print, search, or link to the full texts free of charge, though permission for re-use will need to be obtained from the author, who holds the copyright.

 The Columbia Journal of Tax Law is a no-fee journal.
 Authors are not charged for the publication of their articles.

 The Journal warmly invites submissions from scholars, practitioners, policymakers, and students.
 Authors are encouraged to submit articles in MS Word format through ExpressO, by email or via the journal website Submission page, with their name, email address, and phone number in the message body, to firstname.lastname@example.org.
 Please see our Submissions page for more detailed information and guidelines.

-Columbia Journal of Tax Law is distributed through Columbia University’s Academic Commons.
+Columbia Journal of Tax Law is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.